-Over the years, Changgyeonggung Palace was used mostly as royal residence.
-Relatives, queens and mistresses of the Joseon kings all called the palace home.
+Over the years, Changgyeonggung Palace was used mostly as a royal residence.
+Relatives, queens, and mistresses of the Joseon kings all called the palace home.
 In the early 20th century, Japanese colonizers forwent destroying the palace.
 Instead, they converted it into a zoo and botanical garden.

 It wasn’t until 1983, long after Korea shook the yoke of Japanese occupation, that Changgyeonggung once again became a palace.
 A series of restorations began to return it to its former glory.

-Of this first trio of Seoul palaces in central Jongno-gu, Changgyeonggung Palace is the least impressive.
-Checking out the palace’s magnificent gardens, however, make visiting worthwhile.
+Of this first central Jongno-gu trio, Changgyeonggung Palace is the least impressive.
+Checking out the palace’s magnificent gardens, however, makes visiting worthwhile.